 Discussions over the Grand Sierra Resort’s request for public funds to support its billion-dollar redevelopment project on Wednesday got off to a rocky start after Reno City Council member Jenny Brekhus accused city attorneys of collaborating with GSR’s legal team.
 That allegation sparking infighting among council members.

-Before the presentation began, Brekhus said she was concerned about alleged impropriety, citing that City Attorney Karl Hall’s wife is on the GSR legal team.
+Before the presentation began, Brekhus said she was concerned about alleged impropriety, citing that City Attorney Karl Hall’s wife is the GSR’s legal counsel.
 Hall, however, had already recused himself from the project and handed it to Deputy City Attorney Jonathan Shipman.

 Brekhus argued this wasn’t sufficient, stating that Shipman “serves at [Hall’s] pleasure” and claiming Hall had appointed Shipman after firing the previous deputy chief.
 Brekhus said the item should be postponed so the council could consider hiring independent legal counsel.